payloadcms/payload/examples/draft-preview/payload/README.md

 - [Next.js App Router](../next-app)
 - [Next.js Pages Router](../next-pages)

+Those applications run directly alongside this one.
 Follow the instructions in each respective README to get started.
+Follow the instructions in each respective README to get started.
 If you are setting up draft preview for another front-end, please consider contributing to this repo with your own example!

+To learn more about this, [check out how Payload can be used in its various headless capacities](https://payloadcms.com/blog/the-ultimate-guide-to-using-nextjs-with-payload).

 ## Quick Start

+To spin up this example locally, follow these steps:

 1. Clone this repo
-2. `cd` into this directory and run `yarn` or `npm install`
+2. `cd` into this directory and run `pnpm i --ignore-workspace`\*, `yarn`, or `npm install`

+   > \*If you are running using pnpm within the Payload Monorepo, the `--ignore-workspace` flag is needed so that pnpm generates a lockfile in this example's directory despite the fact that one exists in root.

 3. `cp .env.example .env` to copy the example environment variables

+   > Adjust `PAYLOAD_PUBLIC_SITE_URL` in the `.env` if your front-end is running on a separate domain or port.

-4. `yarn dev` or `npm run dev` to start the server and seed the database
+4. `pnpm dev`, `yarn dev` or `npm run dev` to start the server
 5. `open http://localhost:3000/admin` to access the admin panel
 6. Login with email `demo@payloadcms.com` and password `demo`